thuntran/CSC251-port-scanner/README.md

 - Expected results:

   - When the scanner probes only well-known ports (i.e. ports 0 to 1023), the scan is expected to take _approximately 20 seconds_.
 When the scanner probes all ports (i.e. ports 0 to 65525), the scan is expected to take _approximately 20 minutes_.
+The estimations assume that there is no interruption during the port scanner run.
 If there is any huge deviation from these estimations, I would suggest running the port scanner again.
   - Here is an example of what the output looks like when running the port scanner in the terminal:

   ```bash